 Grimthorpe Film is proud to release a new digital restoration of Picture Of Light with stunning picture and sound as part of the TIFF Canada 150 Project.

-Comes with 5.1 Surround and Stereo mixes, English closed captioning, subtitles in French, German, and Spanish.
-Special features include director’s commentary, photo gallery, and bonus essay.
+5.1 Surround and Stereo mixes, English closed captioning, subtitles in French, German, and Spanish.
+Special features include director’s commentary and bonus essay.

 DVD produced by First Run Features.
 Special features include director’s commentary and photo gallery.
 Subtitles in French.
 Region-free disc with eco-packaging.